Kathleenss/Kathleenss/README.md

 ### Hola 👋

-- 🔭 I’m a PhD student currently working on urban travel choices and their externalities
+- 🔭 I’m a PhD candidate currently working on urban travel choices and their externalities
-- 🌱 I’m currently learning about Network Analysis and Netlogo Modeling
+- 🌱 I’m applying Network Analysis and NetLogo Modeling to analyze urban transport policies
-- 👯 I’m looking to collaborate on Complex Adaptive systems and Agent Based Models
+- 👯 I’m looking to collaborate on Complex Adaptive Systems and Agent-Based Models topics
 - 📫 How to reach me: kgsalaza@unal.edu.co - kgsalaza@gmail.com